Hocking River: Flooding

 Flooding on the Hocking used to be a yearly occurrence for the residents of Athens, Ohio.
 The floods determined many aspects of the residents' lives, for example where to build a house.
 Most of the houses in Athens are built up on the hills, or the higher ground.
-It wasn’t until the university needed to expand, due to an influx of students during the 1950s that anything was even built into the flood plain.
-Some mentionable floods were the 1907 flood, in which seven people died, and about twenty houses were swept away.
+It was not until the university needed to expand, due to an influx of students during the 1950s that anything was even built into the flood plain.
+Some mentionable floods included the 1907 flood, in which seven people died, and about twenty houses were swept away.
 Another notable flood took place in 1968 which was labeled "The worst flood in fifty five years".
 The 1968 flood is also of interest due to the fact that the re-routing of the Hocking River project began in 1969.
 The re-routing of the Hocking was undertaken by the US Army Corps of Engineers, and was paid for by the university.
 The project was completed by 1971 and reverted five miles of the river along the West Green.